VOLTTRON/volttron/docs/source/setup/Speeding-Builds.rst

 Speeding Up VOLTTRON™ Builds
 ============================

 The VOLTTRON_ build process is straightforward enough, but it can be a bit slow.
 It relies on pip_ to download, build, and install required third-party packages.
 The problem is that pip does very little to cache the results of builds, especially those which require compilation.
 In fact, the only thing `pip caches`_ is the downloaded source archives.
 While this speeds up the download process and lightens the burden of the Python package index (PyPi_) server(s), it does little to improve the overall build speed.
 The majority of this document will focus on three techniques for improving VOLTTRON build times, including the pip download cache.
-But before we begin, let's discuss what is involve in building VOLTTRON.
+But before we begin, let's discuss what is involved in building VOLTTRON.

 .. _VOLTTRON: https://github.com/VOLTTRON/volttron
 .. _pip: https://pip.pypa.io/en/latest/index.html